Dr Farshad Kasraei

 Farshad is a radiation oncologist who has a passion to achieve the best patient outcomes through transparent communication and utilization of the best evidence and technology.

-He completed his specialist training in 2020 at Liverpool and Campbelltown Hospitals with a year of clinical experience at the Canberra hospital.
+Farshad completed his specialist training in 2020 at Liverpool and Campbelltown Hospitals with a year of clinical experience at the Canberra Hospital.
+In 2020 he was awarded 'Best quality research, faculty of radiation oncology' by FRANZCR.

 Farshad’s clinical interests are upper GI, neuro-oncology, skin, MR guided and stereotactic radiotherapy.
 He has also an interest in medical innovations and technology as well as quality assurance.